pyrocms/lex/README.md

 Scope Glue
 ----------

-Scope Glue is the character(s) used by Lex to trigger a scope change.
-A scope change is what happens when, for instance, you are accessing a nested variable inside and array, or when scoping a custom callback tag.
+Scope Glue is/are the character(s) used by Lex to trigger a scope change.
+A scope change is what happens when, for instance, you are accessing a nested variable inside and array/object, or when scoping a custom callback tag.

 By default a dot (`.`) is used as the Scope Glue, although you can select any character(s).